 In literary theory, my best-known book is Jameson, Althusser, Marx, an introduction to Althusserian Marxism and the work of the American theorist Fredric Jameson.
 It has been translated into a number of languages, including Chinese and Korean.
 I keep a copy of the Korean translation in my office so that Sean Yoon and Alicia Kim and my other Korean students can read it and tell me what I said.
 I am a member of the Twin Oaks Theory Seminar, at which I deliverd "The Gender Fallacy."
 In published form, it appears in Theory's Empire: An Anthology of Dissent, edited by Daphe Pata and Will H. Corral (Columbia University Press, 2005).

-My most recent publication in literary theory, The Senses of the Text, concerns the relations between semantic theory and the problem of determinate meaning in literature.
+My next work in literary theory, The Senses of the Text, concerned the relations between semantic theory and the problem of determinate meaning in literature.
 It concentrates on Chomskyan linguistics and the work of Jerrold J. Katz (The Metaphysics of Meaning) in philosophy of language.
 Some of my influences in literary theory may be found on my Saints & Heroes page.

 Since I've received many requests for offprints of my article "Scholarly Publishing in the Age of Oprah," I asked permission from The Journal of Scholarly Publishing to post a copy here on my Web site.
 I have also posted "Manfred Mickleson Applies for an 18th-century Job," a letter that I found in my files from an 18th-century search run by my department some years ago.
 Another letter I've found in my files concerned hiring in the Rutgers English Department over a decade ago.
 If you'd like to read it, click here on Rutgers English Then and Now.
 More recently, after reading about the controversy at surrounding Cornel West's departure from Harvard, I did a bit of research on earlier members of the Harvard faculty who combined a career in popular music with eminence as teachers and scholars.
 By way of providing context for the West episode, I'm making available to the general public an excerpt from Doo Wop Days: the Inside Story of 50s Rock 'n' Roll, a little-known book I was lucky enough to run across in the used bin at Micawber's.

-In a recent issue of PMLA, Professor Wendell Harris predicts that in the next 10-20 years, most English departments will either become departments of Cultural Studies or divide into separate Departments of Cultural Studies and Departments of English.
+Several years ago, in PMLA, Professor Wendell Harris predicted that over the next 10-20 years, most English departments will either become departments of Cultural Studies or divide into separate Departments of Cultural Studies and Departments of English.
 Since this seems to me a prediction with important implications for Rutgers, I've put up a page on "Literature & Cultural Studies" that tries to visualize its possible consequences.
 On a related note, Chip Szalkorski recently sent me a copy of "Ideology in the Classroom," which addresses some of the same issues.

-In recent years, I have done a good bit of research on standardized testing and college admissions, in preparation for a book about American democracy and the "consumer model of education."
+In recent years, I have done a good bit of research on standardized testing and college admissions, in preparation for an essay about American democracy and the "consumer model of education."
 My most recent substantial article on educational policy was "Why America Needs the SAT," published in Academic Questions in Winter, 1999.

 I am proud of my membership in the Drake Group, which was founded at the Drake Conference on College Sports Corruption, a historic national meeting on ways to save universities from being swallowed up by the TV-revenue-driven behemoth of professionalized college sports. n response to requests from Drake Group members, I've put up a copy of my review-essay "Big Time Sports as Academic Prostitution," originally published in the journal Academic Questions, and "Sports and Ressentiment: Why the Boosters Run Ohio State," which appeared in Social Science and Modern Society.

 Some personal notes.
-My wife and I have recently moved to Reading, Pennsylvania.
-My favorite pastime outside of reading and studying languages is training for marathons.
-Until I got injured several years ago I ran the Marine Corps Marathon every fall and the Vermont City Marathon in Burlington, Vermont every spring.
+My wife and I recently moved to Reading, Pennsylvania.
+For over twenty years, my favorite pastime outside of reading and studying languages was training for marathons.
+Until I got injured I ran the Marine Corps Marathon every fall and the Vermont City Marathon in Burlington, Vermont every spring.
 For a picture of me in marathon trim, with my amazing mother Lillian Dowling and my younger brother John, click here on Vermont City Marathon.
-I am hoping that my injury will get better and I will run marathons again.
 My favorite contemporary writers are Patrick O'Brian and Elmore Leonard.
 My favorite "personal" writer is Parson Woodforde, an 18th-century Norfolk clergyman who kept a five-volume diary covering most of his adult life.
 I also play blues guitar -- my heroes are Hubert Sumlin and Mance Lipscomb -- and listen to jazz (Miles Davis, Bill Evans) and classical music (Vivaldi, Corelli, Handel, Mozart).
-Another of my musical enthusiasms is gospel, and here at Rutgers, I am a huge fan of the Liberated Gospel Choir.
+Another of my musical enthusiasms is gospel, and here at Rutgers, I am a fan of the Liberated Gospel Choir.
 (For the story of how my students have been expanding my musical and cultural horizons, click here on Jerry Garcia.)